toni07/frinika-studio/README.md

 Start Jack before launching Frinika and setup audio to use it

 Mac OSX (warning: Sometimes using this option causes a terrible noise,
 so turn the volume down before launching.
-If it happens, try restarting): java -DuseOSXAudioServer=true -jar frinika-studio.jar
+If it happens, try restarting) (warning 2: VSTs wil not work (yet) on x64 architectures):
+(*big warning* 3: You will not be able to record audio sound with OSXAudioServer): java -DuseOSXAudioServer=true -jar frinika-studio.jar

 Structure